A Better Test of Choice Overload: Theory

 Let $X$ be a finite set of alternatives and $d$ a default alternative contained in $X$.
-Let $\mathcal{D}\subset 2^{X}/\emptyset $ be a collection of choice sets, all of which contain the default alternative, and which includes the grand set $X$.
+Let $\mathcal{D}\subset 2^{X}/\emptyset $ be a collection of choice sets, all of which contain $d$; in most of what follows, and in our experimental data, $\mathcal{D}$ will contain $X$.

-Our data set consists of observations of choice behavior in each set in $\mathcal{D}$.\footnote{We follow established terminology in revealed preference theory by calling this a ``data set," but note that statistically speaking, these are population probabilities; inference for finite samples is considered in the next subsection.} Specifically, we assume that we observe a function $p_{d}:\mathcal{D}\rightarrow [0,1]$, with the interpretation that $p_{d}(A)$ is the probability of choosing the default $d$ from choice set $A$.

-Two notes on our data are in order.
-First, we assume that we observe the population probability with which the default is chosen in each choice set, but not that we can track individuals across choice problems; i.e., we observe a repeated cross section rather than a panel.
-This makes our approach applicable to many between-subject data sets that have this property.\footnote{We note that the data we collect in our experiment is somewhat richer than this, as it contains multiple observations from the same individual.
-We maintain this assumption to increase the generalizability of our approach.} Second, we assume that we observe only the probability with which the default was chosen in each choice set, not the probability with which specific non-default options are chosen.
-This is consistent with our desire to focus on choice overload effects, rather than other violations of utility maximization.
+Suppose initially that we observe a function $p_d:\mathcal{D}\rightarrow [0,1]$, where $p_d(A)$ is the probability of choosing the default $d$ from choice set $A$.
+We assume that we observe the population probability with which the default is chosen in each choice set, but not that we can track individuals across choice problems.
+This makes our approach applicable to many between-subject data sets.
+Crucially, we also assume that we observe only the probability with which the default was chosen in each choice set, not the probability with which specific non-default options are chosen.
+This is consistent with our desire to to focus on choice overload effects; the limited data only allows us to detect violations of utility maximization that occur to due too much or too little default choice from a set, and the tests we will define will identify the former violations as `choice overload'.